Jailed Imran Khan writes to IMF, demands election audit before new loan - ExBulletin

 Jailed Imran Khan writes to IMF, demands election audit before new loan

-Pakistan Tehreek-e-Insaf (PTI) founder and former Prime Minister Imran Khan on Friday confirmed that he had sent a letter to the International Monetary Fund (IMF) demanding that it conduct an audit of the election results before approving brand new ready. for Islamabad, The News International reported.
+Islamabad: Pakistan Tehreek-e-Insaf (PTI) founder and former Prime Minister Imran Khan on Friday confirmed that he had sent a letter to the International Monetary Fund (IMF) demanding that it conduct an audit of the election results before 'approve any new loans for Islamabad, The News International reported.

 “The letter was written to the IMF and will be sent today.
 If the country gets a loan in such a situation, who will return it?”
-The PTI chief told the media during a hearing on the 190 million pound reference to the Adiala prison.
+The PTI chief told media during a hearing on the reference to $190 million at Adiala jail.

 The former prime minister warned that the loan would lead to more poverty and increase the burden on the country.